 A diet that helps maintain a healthy weight may reduce your risk for prostatecancer.
 The American Cancer Society recommends:

 - Cutting back on red meats, especially processed meats such as hot dogs, bologna, and certain lunch meats

-- Eating five or more servings of fruits and vegetables each day
+- Eating at least 2-1/2 cups of fruits and vegetables each day

 Healthy food choices also include bread, cereals, rice, pasta, and beans.

 Antioxidants in foods, especially in fruits and vegetables, help prevent damage to the DNA in the body's cells.
 Such damage has been linked to cancer.
 Lycopene, in particular, is an antioxidant that has been thought to lower the risk of prostate cancer.
 It can be found in foods such as:

 - Pink grapefruit and oranges